apache/cordova-docs/docs/en/edge/guide/platforms/blackberry10/index.md

 Adding and managing targets
 ---------------------------

-A target refers to a BlackBerry device or simulator that you will use to test your app.
+A target refers to a BlackBerry device or emulator that you will use to test your app.
 Targets are added directly to your project; you can add multiple targets to your project, each with a unique name.
 Then, when you want to deploy your app to a particular target, you can simply refer to that target by name when you run your script.

 ###Add a target